wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO 3.0.7 =
-- Simplified the message class interaction.
 - Fixed a typo in the password reset message.
 - Removed the get_real_ip_addr() function (using get_user_ip_address() from the "SwpmUtils" class).
+- Simplified the message class interaction.
-- Added class names to the registration and edit profile submit buttons.
+- Added class names to the registration, edit profile and login submit buttons.
+- Added confirmation in the member's menu bulk operation function.
+- Fixed the bulk delete and delete functionality in the members list menu.

 = 3.0.6 =
 - Corrected the Danish language file name.